| HMS Caprice

 During the war, the ship took part in Russian and

-and Ile de France on their high speed trooping runs.
-In 1945 she
+Elizabeth and Ile de France on their high

 |